 - Permanent market liquidity depends on providers who enable continuous trading operations.

-The improvement of trading infrastructure together with regulatory clarifications needs to be established to solve market challenges which will boost overall efficiency.
+The improvement of trading infrastructure, together with regulatory clarifications, needs to be established to solve market challenges, which will boost overall efficiency.

 Conclusion